graycoreio/daffodil/libs/design/list/README.md

 # List
-List is a stylized container used to vertically group a series of related content.
+A list is a stylized container used to vertically group a series of related content.

 ## Overview
 List supports two main variants: